anquanscan/sec-tools/README.md

 [dawgmon](https://github.com/anvilsecure/dawgmon): dawg the hallway monitor - monitor operating system changes and analyze introduced attack surface when installing software
 [WEB1Tutorial.github.io](https://github.com/jemin777/WEB1Tutorial.github.io): WEB1.0 is the Most Standard Programming Language for WEB invented by  wilmix jemin j in NJDOLLAR at  OCT 2015 to develop a   WebService  with  namespace,  used for  security, used for  userfriendly  interface design, and  it  is  easy to use....
 [APSoft-Web-Scanner-v2](https://github.com/ph09nix/APSoft-Web-Scanner-v2): Powerful dork searcher and vulnerability scanner for windows platform
 [csharp-keylogger](https://github.com/cristianzsh/csharp-keylogger): :keyboard: A keylogger written in C# + Send by email
+[IT8761-Security-Lab-Experiments](https://github.com/TonyPSR/IT8761-Security-Lab-Experiments): Anna University Regulation 2017 IT8761 Lab experiments.
+All of the programs here are my own for the most part.
+There could be hidden bugs or less optimal implementations.
+If you find any, do correct it and contribute to this repository.
+I'll add programs as I finish them.